Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing eye-gazing

-I had and I am having the experience of looking at myself by looking into another person's eyes.
-Yes I have the direct experience of looking at myself.
+I had and have the experience of looking at myself by looking into another person's eyes.
+Yes, I have the direct experience of looking at myself.

-This can now happen with anyone on the street.
-A passer-by, a shop assistant, a friend, a beggar.
-It is a wondrous thing: I look into a deep endless space.
-That space is somehow not is not inside that other person, but it is "myself" in another embodiment.
-Sometimes I search for people´s eyes to have this connecting experience.
+Now this can happen with anyone on the street.
+A passer-by, a shopkeeper, a friend, a beggar.
+It is a miraculous thing: I look into a deep, endless space.
+This space is somehow not in this other person, but it is "myself" in another embodiment.
+Sometimes I look for people's eyes to have this experience of connection.

 Our Ayahuasca guide had foreseen this, and I am particularly grateful for this.
 In an introductory exercise, before drinking the tea, he had the group of 30 people wander about in the large hall, such that one would pass other people by walking towards them.
 This should be done without thinking and without conceptualising about them, and without judging or projecting, while looking them straight into the eyes.
 At another ceremony, this exercise was conducted as a pair exercise.
 After the 3 days of ceremonies had ended, he again asked the group to look other people into the eyes and notice the difference.
 It was as if a window had opened up.
 A little bit of person-person non-duality.